 Apple clams up about stats

 Today, Apple mostly avoids making a big deal out of its sales landmarks.
 It no longer reports individual iPhone sales.
-Even when Apple passed the 1 billionth iPhone sold landmark, it did little to commemorate the occasion.
-(Earlier this year, Apple mentioned that it hit an astonishing 2 billion active devices.
+Even when Apple passed the 1 billionth iPhone sold, it did little to commemorate the occasion.
+(In 2023, Apple mentioned that its user base hit an astonishing 2 billion active devices.
 But that revelation came in a press release about quarterly earnings.)

 The company also seems a bit shy on Apple Watch, Apple Music and other sales fronts.
 Same goes for viewership numbers for Apple TV+.
 Apple says it views this information as competitive — and doesn’t want to constantly one-up itself.